talkpython/100daysofcode-with-python-course/days/82-84-dataviz-plotly/README.md

 2. what categories we post most often in, and
 3. what are tags we commonly use on our posts.

-Today you watch the videos and follow along with [my notebook](https://github.com/talkpython/100daysofcode-with-python-course/blob/master/days/82-84-dataviz-plotly/data-viz.ipynb).

-At the end of today's lesson, I provide some additional links to data viz work we've done on our blog.
+At the end of today's lesson, I provide some additional links to data viz work we've done on our PyBites blog.

 ## Day 2 and 3: Roll your own!